 Frozen peas are a great way to add extra nutrients to this recipe.
 They are full of fibre, and also add colour to the dish.

 Water.
 I find that with the meat, veggies and other ingredients, the dish has plenty of flavour.
 But if you prefer, you could use beef stock rather than water.
+Or add a splash of red wine.

 Seasoning.
 Add salt and pepper to taste.
 But remember that Marmite is already salty, so taste the dish before adding too much salt.

-Optional ingredients
+Optional ingredients and variations

-Feel free to add in extra veggies to your savoury mince beef.
+Feel free to add in extra veggies to your healthy savoury mince beef.
 You could try diced swede, sweet potatoes or celery.
 You could also pop veggies such as broccoli in for the last 7-8 minutes to add extra greens.

 A can of haricot or cannelini beans also makes a great addition to savoury mince.
 You'll get more servings from the dish, plus an extra boost of goodness.